 One hour north of Christchurch you’ll find fields of lavender, olive groves, and more than 60 vineyards, with dozens of cellar doors open for wine tasting.
 Waipara is well known for its Pinot Noir and Reisling, and also provides some fine Pinot Gris, Chardonnay and Sauvignon Blanc.
 If you prefer to let someone else do the driving, book a winery tour from Christchurch.

 The village of Akaroa, just 1.5 hours’ drive from Christchurch, is rich in French colonial charm.
 Ask for a map at the information centre and take a stroll amid historic cottages and gardens before sampling some authentic French cuisine.
-Akaroa is also abundant in marine life, including the smallest dolphins in the world, the Hectors.
+Akaroa is also abundant in marine life, including one of the smallest dolphins in the world, the Hectors.
 Head out with Black Cat Cruises to swim with these playful creatures, or just marvel at them from the comfort of the boat.

 Arthur's Pass is the highest route through the Southern Alps, connecting the vast Canterbury plains in the east with the wild and rugged West Coast.
 Drive this spectacular journey at your own pace, or relax and take the famous TranzAlpine train.
-Arthur's Pass Village, about 2 hours from Christchurch, is the jumping-off point for hiking and mountaineering adventures into Arthur's Pass National Park.
+Arthur's Pass Village, about 2 hours from Christchurch, is the starting point for hiking and mountaineering adventures into Arthur's Pass National Park.
 Day trippers enjoy the one hour return walk to the Devil’s Punchbowl Falls.